ARivottiC/doo.js/README.md

 # doo.js

-Binds Javascript Objects to HTML Elements using the MVB(Modal-View-Binder) pattern.
+Binds Javascript Objects to HTML Elements using the MVB(Model-View-Binder) pattern.

 ## Mission